LtSnakePlissken/Q/docs/how_to_setup_omnibridge.md

 ## Setup and launch the Omnibridge-ALM

-Change to the folder **omnibridge-alm** and copy the file `.env.testnet` to `.env`.
+Change to the folder **omnibridge-alm** and copy the file `.env.mainnet` to `.env`.
 Adjust the following parameters:

 * PORT : You can keep the default `8090` or change to some other port.
-* COMMON_HOME_RPC_URL : You can keep the default, use https://rpc.qtestnet.org or use the RPC endpoint of our own full node if you are operating one.
+* COMMON_HOME_RPC_URL : You can keep the default, use https://rpc.q.org or use the RPC endpoint of our own full node if you are operating one.
 * COMMON_FOREIGN_RPC_URL : Provide an RPC endpoint of a client of the blockchain on the other side of the bridge, e.g. https://rinkeby.infura.io/v3/1673abc....
-* ALM_HOME_EXPLORER_TX_TEMPLATE : You can keep the default https://explorer.qtestnet.org/tx/%s or change with the IP of your own full node block explorer.
+* ALM_HOME_EXPLORER_TX_TEMPLATE : You can keep the default https://explorer.q.org/tx/%s or change with the IP of your own full node block explorer.

 Start the monitor service with docker-compose